karenying/blog.karenying.com/content/posts/2020-11-21--nav-bar-with-dot.md

 so that `HeaderLink` knows if its link is selected or not.

-We currently have a slight problem.
+We currently have a slight bug.
 If we visit the root URL (usually http://localhost:3000), the nav bar doesn't show up.
 Why?
 Because `path={'/:page'}` doesn't apply since `page` is null.

-Thus, we can catch that by hardcoding `Header` to show up for the root path:
+We can catch that by hardcoding `Header` to show up for the root path:

 ```jsx
 // Header: App.js